vardigroup/TensorOrder/README.md

 Because of the variety of dependencies used in the various graph decomposition tools, it is recommended to use the docker container to run TensorOrder.

 ### Building the container
-The container (for singlecore and multi-core) can be built with the following commands:
+The docker container (for singlecore and multi-core) can be built with the following commands:
 ```
 docker build --tag tensororder .
 ```